How to spot 5 common developmental delays in preschoolers

 What is the most common developmental delay in children?

 Identifying this delay during the preschool years is important because this is the time when the child’s brain is learning and developing.
-It is important to note, however, that speech and language delays are not synonymous, even though it can be difficult to tell in younger children.
+However, speech and language delays are not synonymous, even though it can be difficult to tell in younger children.

 If a child struggles with understanding words or concepts, he might suffer from a receptive language disorder.
-But if he has a limited vocabulary, he may have an expressive language disorder.
+But if they have a limited vocabulary, they may have an expressive language disorder.

 This is why it is important to seek help.
 Early intervention and a timely diagnosis can help you and your child navigate your way through life more successfully.